 What is a chord?

 A chord is a group of notes that can be played together and function as the harmony in music.
 There are lots of different chords that can be organized in different groups and categories.
 One thing that differ among chords is how many notes that are included.
 There are triads (three notes), four-note (sometimes called tetrachords) and five-note chords.
 In addition, chords with six or seven notes also exist.
 See in-depth summary of chord types.

 A good way to learn chords on the piano is to be familiar with how they are constructed.
 The Cmaj7 chord adds one note to C, the seventh in the C major scale.
 The Cm7 adds one note to Cm, the seventh in the C minor scale.
 Looking at the extended chord (e.g. C7, C9, C11), they are adding notes using intervals from the root of the chords with seventh, ninth and eleventh degrees.

 ...
 And how to play piano chords?

 When you know which notes that belong to a chord, you can play it in several ways.
 A chord can be played by pressing down all the relevant keys simultaneously or each at a time.
 As you make progress, you will find more ways of altering the outcome.
 It is also important to use the right fingers and this is called fingerings.

 So which hand do you play chords on piano with?
 The answer is that it depends.

-For musical accompaniment (i.e. you play in a band with many arrangements) you can choose to play only with one hand or with both, depending on how advanced things you are playing – when playing chords including many notes, using two hands could be advantageous.
-Also, some piano techniques include playing chords in two parts (e.g. the root note first and when the rest of the notes).
+For musical accompaniment (i.e. you play in a band or with a singer) you can choose to play only with one hand or with both, depending on how advanced things you are playing – when playing chords including many notes, using two hands can be advantageous (see Two-hands chords).
+Other piano techniques include playing chords in two parts (e.g. the root note first and when the rest of the notes or the root followed by the whole chord on a higher octave, called stride chords).